steveseguin/electroncapture/README.md

 ### This is the **Electron Capture app**,
-created for <a href="https://obs.ninja">OBS.Ninja</a> users, but can be (unofficially) used with <a href='https://docs.google.com/document/d/e/2PACX-1vS3ol8Tpnu4NrqRrGjzzmcOXxocsQ7pWj3Jrb1x_essbmcC5mxRp1QFCY1LUCoVglIgF0tb2UykbFTO/pub'>Stage Ten</a> as well.
-It's designed to help make "Screen Capturing" of live video using applications like OBS or Zoom easier and more reliable.
+Created for <a href="https://obs.ninja">OBS.Ninja</a> users, it can provide users a clean way of window capturing websites.
+In the case of OBS.Ninja, it may offer a more flexible and reliable method of capturing live video than the browser source plugin built into OBS.

 #### <a href="https://github.com/steveseguin/electroncapture#links-to-downloads-below">Jump to Downloads Section</a>